Help! My Website has gone?

 View the Web Archive

-If there is no backup to restore things get a little harder but the situation is fixable in most cases.
+If there is no backup to restore, things get a little harder, but the situation is usually fixable.

 Wayback Machine is an internet archive of more than 431 billion web pages.
-And it doesn’t just take a screenshot, it stores the entire website.
-So you can browse through it just like you would if it were still online
+It doesn’t just take screenshots; it stores the entire website, so you can browse through it as if it were still online.

-Type in the URL of your website and see what comes up.
-Hopefully, you will find all of your site pages and you can download them and recreate them on a new site
+Type in your website’s URL and see what comes up.
+Hopefully, you will find all of your site pages, which you can download and recreate on a new site.

-The Wayback machine is fun to play with but also very useful if your website disappears.
+The Wayback machine is fun to play with but also handy if your website disappears.

 What next?